Should Saquon Barkley Be the Top Pick in Fantasy Football?

 - Saquon Barkley took the NFL by storm as a rookie.
 What does he have in store for fantasy football investors in Year 2?

-There’s a short list of running backs who are worthy of discussion as the No. 1 overall pick in fantasy drafts with PPR scoring.
+There’s a short list of running backs who are worthy of discussion as the top overall pick in fantasy drafts with PPR scoring.

 - Saquon Barkley